reinteractive-open/installfest_guides/source/guides/installfest41/testing_the_blog.md

     expect(page).to have_content 'New post'

-    fill_in 'Title', :with => 'I love cheese' fill_in 'Body', :with => "It's pretty amazing, don't you think?"
+    fill_in 'Title', with: 'I love cheese'
+    fill_in 'Body', with: "It's pretty amazing, don't you think?"

     click_button 'Create Post'
     expect(page).to have_content 'I love cheese'